QuaLiKiz-group/QuaLiKiz-pythontools/README.md

         ./run.py inputgo

-5. After the job is done, convert the output to netCDF (as the mini-example is no hyper-rectangle, the `--nocube` flag makes sure that the resulted dataset is not folded.
+5. After the job is done, convert the output to netCDF (as the mini-example is no hyper-rectangle, the `--nocube` flag makes sure that the resulted dataset is not folded).

         qualikiz_tools output --nocube to_netcdf .